ionic-team/stencil-site/src/docs-md/start/index.md

 npm install
 ```

-Then, to start a live-reload server, run:
+Then, to start a live-reload server for development, run:

 ```bash
 npm start
 ```

-This will give you a project with everything needed to build a fast, modern web app completely out of web components.
-It comes with the [stencil-router](/docs/routing) pre-installed.
+This will give you a project with everything needed to build a fast, modern web app using Web Components.
+This project comes with the [stencil-router](/docs/routing) pre-installed.

 ### Updating Stencil